SepidehSaba/GettingCleaningData/README.md

 * Add `run_analysis.R` source the `run_analysis.R` provided in you r working directory directory in R Studio `source('~/run_analysis.R')`
-		In order to run the thi project you will need to install `plyr` package in R Studio
 * The Code will create a directory in the current R working directory called `data`

 * `run_analysis.R` will download a zip file called `Dataset.zip` from provided link at the top in the `./data` working directory
 * Unzipped files are in the `folderUCI HAR Dataset`
 * As an out put a tidy data set will be created in the current `./data` directory called `tidydata.txt`

+## Dependencies
+	In order to run the this project you will need to install `plyr` package in R Studio